What is Video Streaming: System Requirements Comparison

 Virtual sets are also available from various third parties if you’re looking for something in particular.

-In the battle of comparisons between Streamlabs vs OBS, vMix vs OBS, Wirecast vs OBS, and vMix vs Wirecast, they are all pretty equal in regards to chroma key and color effects.
+In the battle of comparisons between Streamlabs vs OBS, vMix vs OBS, Wirecast vs OBS, and vMix vs Wirecast, they are all pretty equal regarding chroma key and color effects.
 Wirecast and vMix stand out a little more than Streamlabs or OBS Studio, as they offer their own virtual scenes, so you don’t have to use another third-party software to get video effects to fill in your green screen.

 Animations, Lower Thirds, and Titles

 As far as animations, OBS Studio doesn’t have a built-in tool.
 OBS Studio handles text as a “source” just like a camera or video file.
-To set up a title or transition, you have to set up these sources beforehand.
+To set up a title or transition, set up these sources beforehand.
 Use the text source tool to enter text, or to select a text file as a source.
 The latter option is useful for situations such as news tickers or captions.

 Starting with Wirecast 7, Telestream began collaborating with NewBlueFX.
 This allows them to include a 3D animated title tool in their application.
 The free version included with Wirecast is somewhat basic.